Pathrule

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the action ('soft-delete a rule') and the resource ('rule'), distinguishing it from sibling tools like pathrule_delete_memory and pathrule_delete_skill.
+The description clearly states the tool deletes a rule, specifies the default mode as 'soft-delete', and mentions the hard-delete alternative with a permission requirement.
+It explicitly names the target resource ('rule'), distinguishing it from sibling delete tools for memories and skills.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.